onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 201:45
 Friday night or I might see him on
 201:47
-Saturday afternoon tape script 12.4 Tara
+Saturday afternoon tapescript 12.4 Tara
 201:55
 and Ben one Tara when I leave school
 202:01